TechXDataBro/TMDb-Movie-Data-Analysis/README.md

 - dropping unwanted columns.

 # Conclusions
 - Higher budgets and popularity were **positively correlated** to Higher Revenue.
-This is quite explainable, assuming that a higher budget for promotions and advertisements will increase the popularity of the movie.
-This in turn will led to generating higher revenue for the movie.
+This is quite explainable, since a higher budget for promotions and advertisements will increase the popularity of a movie.
+This in turn will lead to generating higher revenue for the movie.
 - Also the duration of the movies, either short or very long **did not affect** the average user rating of the movies.
 - Over the years, there was an **increase in trend** for the general popularity of movies.